Gee-Dawg/admin/README.md

-Custom admin look and feel library for the Laravel 5 framework - developed by gndlovu.
+Custom admin look and feel library for Laravel 5 framework - developed by gndlovu.

 Installation.